Drug And Alcohol Addiction In Augusta, Georgia

 - Cognitive behavioral therapy

-Inpatient rehab is ideal for patients struggling with more severe addictions as inpatient rehabs provide supervised detox and constant care.
+Inpatient rehab is ideal for patients struggling with more severe addictions, as inpatient rehabs provide supervised detox and constant care.
 These residential treatment centers allow patients to receive hands-on care as well as emotional guidance during uncomfortable withdrawals.
-On average, patients stay in inpatient facilities for 30 days; however, if necessary, patients can stay anywhere from 60 days, 75 days, or 90 days.
+On average, patients stay in inpatient facilities for 30 days; however, if necessary, patients may be able to stay up to 90 days if not longer.

 Patients are in a safe environment and are able to create new relationships with staff and other peers during treatment.
 Some things to consider when choosing an inpatient rehab facility include: